Saint: Catholic Church

-The Catholic Church teaches that it does not "make" or "create" saints, but rather recognizes them.
+The Catholic Church teaches that it does not make or create saints, but rather recognizes them.
 Proofs of heroic virtue required in the process of beatification will serve to illustrate in detail the general principles exposed above upon proof of their holiness or likeness to God.

 On 3 January 993, Pope John XV became the first pope to proclaim a person a saint from outside the diocese of Rome: on the petition of the German ruler, he had canonized Bishop Ulrich of Augsburg.
 Before that time, the popular "cults", or venerations, of saints had been local and spontaneous and were confirmed by the local bishop.
 Pope John XVIII subsequently permitted a cult of five Polish martyrs.
-Pope Benedict VIII later declared the Armenian hermit Simeon of Mantua to be a saint, but it was not until the pontificate of Pope Innocent III that the Popes reserved to themselves the exclusive authority to canonize saints, so that local bishops needed the confirmation of the Pope.
+Pope Benedict VIII later declared the Armenian hermit Simeon of Mantua to be a saint, but it was not until the pontificate of Pope Innocent III that the popes reserved to themselves the exclusive authority to canonize saints, so that local bishops needed the confirmation of the Pope.
 Walter of Pontoise was the last person in Western Europe to be canonized by an authority other than the Pope: Hugh de Boves, the Archbishop of Rouen, canonized him in 1153.
 Thenceforth a decree of Pope Alexander III in 1170 reserved the prerogative of canonization to the Pope, insofar as the Latin Church was concerned.

 Alban Butler published Lives of the Saints in 1756, including a total of 1,486 saints.
 The latest revision of this book, edited by Herbert Thurston and Donald Attwater, contains the lives of 2,565 saints.
-Monsignor Robert Sarno, an official of the Dicastery for the Causes of Saints of the Holy See, expressed that it is impossible to give an exact number of saints.
+Robert Sarno, an official of the Dicastery for the Causes of Saints of the Holy See, expressed that it is impossible to give an exact number of saints.